Vector bundles of non-negative curvature over cohomogeneity one manifolds: Introduction

 \begin{ques*}[Converse to the Soul Theorem] Let $M$ be a closed manifold of non-negative curvature, and let $E$ be a vector bundle over $M$.
 Does (the total space of) $E$ admit a metric of non-negative curvature? \end{ques*}

 There exist examples of vector bundles over base spaces with infinite fundamental group where the total space admits no metric of non-negative curvature \cite{OzWa94,BelKap01,BelKap03}.
 However, no obstructions are known in the case of finite fundamental group.
 Moreover, all real vector bundles over $\mathbb{S}^n$, with $2\leq n\leq 5$, admit non-negative curvature \cite{GroveZiller:Milnor}.
 For higher dimensional spheres, there is the following result of Rigas \cite{Rig78}: for every real vector bundle $E\to\mathbb{S}^n$, $n$ arbitrary, there is some $k$ such that $E\times\rr^k$ admits a metric of non-negative curvature.
 This is one of the results that motivate the present article.
 As we shall discuss below, Rigas' statement (or even stronger versions of it) have already been shown to hold when one replaces the base space $\mathbb{S}^n$ by certain classes of homogeneous spaces \cite{Gon17,GonZib1}, certain classes of biquotients \cite{GonZib2}, or by several $4$-dimensional cohomogeneity one spaces \cite{GroveZiller:Lifting}.
-Recall that a manifold $M$ with an action of a Lie group $G$ is said to be of \define{cohomogeneity one} if the orbit space $M/G$ is of dimension one (and hence is a circle or an interval).
 The main purpose of this article is to prove \Cref{THM: big theorem} below, which provides extensions and variations of Rigas' result in the class of cohomogeneity one spaces of arbitrary dimension.

-In the most interesting case where $M/G$ is an interval, we use the standard notation \((G,H,K_-,K_+)\) for the associated group diagram (see \Cref{SEC:cohomo1}), i.e. $H$ denotes the isotropy group at a regular orbit and $K_\pm$ the isotropy groups of the orbits projecting to the endpoints of $M/G$.
+Recall that a manifold $M$ with an action of a compact Lie group $G$ is said to be of \define{cohomogeneity one} if the orbit space $M/G$ is of dimension one (and hence is a circle or an interval).
+In the most interesting case where $M/G$ is an interval we use the standard notation \((G,H,K_-,K_+)\) for the associated group diagram, i.e. $H$ denotes the isotropy group at a regular orbit and $K_\pm$ the isotropy groups of the orbits projecting to the endpoints of $M/G$ (see \Cref{sec:prelim_cohomo1} for details).
 Recall that the rank of a compact connected Lie group $G$, denoted by $\rank G$, is defined as the dimension of any of its maximal tori.
 Note that throughout the entire article ``non-negative curvature’’ will always refer to non-negative sectional curvature, and all the metrics are assumed to be complete.